Changing Legal Name and Legal Sex

 Advocates for Trans Equality

-ID Documents Center - Find out how to update your name and gender on state and federal IDs and records.
+ID Documents Center - Information on how to update your name and gender on state and federal IDs and records.

 Steps to Update Identity Documents